-As a part of or together with the notice of hearing required by paragraph 9.4-1, If a hearing is requested on a a t-imely basis, the CW Chief of Staff shall stateprovide a written notice stating the reasons for the final proposed action taken or recommended, including in writing the acts or omissions with which the practitioner is charged.
-The Chief of Staff's statement shall include a list of the charts being questioned, or the grounds upon which the application or requestwas denied.
+If a hearing is requested on a at timely basis, the CW shall provide a written notice stating the reasons for the final proposed action taken or recommended, including the acts or omissions with which the practitioner is charged.

-9.4-5 FAILURE TO APPEAR
+9.4.5 Failure to Appear

-Failure of the practitioner, to appear without good cause, to personally appear and proceed and failure of the practitioner to be prepared to proceed at a set hearing time and date shall be deemed to constitute voluntary acceptance of the recommendations or actions involved and it shall thereupon become final.
+Failure of the practitioner, without good cause, to personally appear and proceed and failure of the practitioner to be prepared to proceed at a set hearing time and date shall be deemed to constitute voluntary acceptance of the recommendations or actions involved and it shall thereupon become final.

-9.4-6 CONTINUANCES
+9.4.6 Continuances